ceford/cefjdemos-data-jdm-help-en/articles/banners/banners-clients.md

 The following columns are specific to Banners.

-- **Client.** The Client for this Banner.
+- **Client** The Client for this Banner.
 Clients are entered using the Banner Client Manager.
-- **Contact.** The Contact for this Client.
+- **Contact** The Contact for this Client.
-- **Purchase Type.** The banner purchase type of the client.
-This is used to indicate how the client purchased the display time for their banners - monthly, yearly, etc...
+- **Purchase Type** The banner purchase type of the client.
+This is used to indicate how the client purchased the display time for their banners - monthly, yearly, etc.